 Quinton Methodist Church will not be making any local decisions about this until we receive guidance from the Methodist Church, the Circuit, and our own Minister and Leadership Team.

 As soon as there is more information we will make an announcement on the News page.
 In the meantime we are continuing with our plans to make the Church safe.

-In response to the Coronavirus health emergency, Birmingham District and Wesley’s Chapel, London, amongst others, are organising online live streaming services on Sunday mornings to enable us to continue worship in our own homes.
-Recordings of the services are also available to view afterwards.
+Birmingham District and Wesley’s Chapel, London, amongst others, are providing online live-streaming services on Sundays to enable us to continue worship in our own homes.
+The services are also available to view afterwards.

 At this difficult time our Minister, Rev Ajay Singh, has prepared some special messages, reflections and prayers which you will find on his Messages, Reflections & Prayers page.